All Episodes

 The courts.

-You know I you know uh that's that's like saying give the Soviet Union a chance.
+That's like saying give the Soviet Union a chance.

 I didn't want to give the Soviet Union a chance.

-Uh I uh th there's certain things I just know I don't want to get a foothold.
+There's certain things I just know I don't want to get a foothold.

-And solid tried and true socialism, statism, this is what this is, is one of those.
+And solid, tried and true socialism, statism, this is what this is, is one of those.

-You say it's coming soon.
+You say it's coming soon?

-That means somebody remembered it.
+That means somebody remembered it?

 Okay.